Ensuring that waste is managed and disposed of responsibly

 • Plastics with additives that make them fragment into micro-plastics.

-Other PVC and polystyrene food and beverage packaging will be banned from mid-2025.
+Other PVC and polystyrene food and beverage packaging will be banned from mid-2025 – in phase 3.

 How to live more sustainably